Lenn106/ifBlocked/README.md

 # ifBlocked
 A library for determining if a website is blocked by a school extension.
-Good for exploit creators, and filtering unblocked links.
+Good for exploit creators and filtering unblocked links.

 ## How to Use
 1. Add the 'script.js' file from this repository into your project.